 Poetry

-Frederick Wilbur received his BA from the University of Virginia and an MA from the University of Vermont.
-He has authored three books on architectural and decorative woodcarving.
-His two poetry collections are As Pus Floats the Splinter Out and Conjugation of Perhaps.
-His work has appeared in many print and on-line reviews including Shenandoah, The Atlanta Review, The Comstock Review, The Dalhousie Review, Rise Up Review, and Mojave River Review.
-He was awarded the Stephen Meats Award by Midwest Quarterly (2017).
+Frederick Wilbur has authored three books on architectural and decorative woodcarving.
+His poetry collections are As Pus Floats the Splinter Out and Conjugation of Perhaps.
+His work has appeared in many print and on-line reviews including Shenandoah, The Atlanta Review, The Comstock Review, The Dalhousie Review, The Hampden-Sydney Poetry Review, One Art, and New Verse News.
+He has also written The Nelson County Garden Club: The First Fifty Years, 1935-1985.

 Copy Editor